munificent/game-programming-patterns/book/dirty-flag.markdown

 the derived data is time-consuming or otherwise costly.

 In our scene graph example, the process is slow because of the amount of math to perform.
-When using this pattern for synchronization on the other hand, it's more often that the derived data is *somewhere else* -- either on disk or over the network on another machine -- and simply getting it from point A to point B is what's expensive.
+When using this pattern for synchronization, on the other hand, it's more often that the derived data is *somewhere else* -- either on disk or over the network on another machine -- and simply getting it from point A to point B is what's expensive.